sungchun12/README/README.md

 ## Why read me?

-I'm writing this because I was inspired by the template readme I'm basing this off of to expedite some "get to know me" dimensions.
+I'm writing this because I was inspired by other readmes to expedite some "get to know me" questions.
 I prefer face to face, but I know I work with remote teams where we don't get the chance to fully expand on what I'm sharing throughout this document.

 I love building great work together when the problem context and my personal working posture align, and I want you to know what I consider alignment.